 The worldwide incidence of trichinellosis has declined dramatically in the past 2-3 decades because of improved inspection and management practices.
 Yet outbreaks still occur, most frequently in developing countries.
 Trichinella infection is more common in poorer regions, often where meat fed to pigs is raw or undercooked.
 In North America and Western Europe, the relatively small number of cases diagnosed each year (fewer than 50) typically result from eating undercooked game or bear meat, or pork from home-reared pigs.

 Trichinellosis typically progresses through 3 phases, and important clinical features of acute disease, if they develop, include an enteral (intestinal) phase with diarrhea for 1-2 weeks, followed by a parenteral (invasive) phase consisting of malaise, fever, progressive (often marked) eosinophilia, and widespread myalgias for up to 8 weeks.
 In the parenteral phase, Trichinella larvae enter striated muscle cells, encyst (most species), and remain viable for 1 year to several years, often depending on the species.

-The incubation period can last 2-50 days but typically ranges from 2 to 7 days.
+The incubation period can last 2-50 days but typically ranges from 2-7 days.
 A shorter duration generally correlates with greater disease severity due to a larger larval ingestion.